-Alginite-rich layers contain oil-prone type I kerogen and have much better hydrocarbon generation potential than host rocks.
-Alginite-rich layers are categorized from thermally immature (PC3) to early to middle matter (MC1-2), despite high Tmax (up to 454 °C).
+Alginite-rich layers contain oil-prone type I kerogen and have much better hydrocarbon generation potential than host rocks (type II kerogen).
+Alginite-rich layers are categorized from thermally immature (PC3) to early to middle mature (MC1-2), despite high Tmax (up to 454 °C).
 The maceral composition is dominated by alginite.
 According to FTIR spectroscopy data, the aliphatic bonds of type I kerogen are greater than type II kerogen.
 The distribution spectrum of Ea is very narrow and consist of sing Ea=53 kcal/mol.
 Luminescence of the alginite-rich layers is decreased and disappeared with thermal maturation due to conversion of organic matter into more aromatics and less aliphatics.

 Molecular parameters show that organic matter of the alginite-rich layers and the host rocks are characterized by similar values.
-Both alginite-rich layers and host rocks have been deposited under reducing marine environment (Pr/Ph<1; n-C27/n-C17<1; lower concentrations of C29 sterane and greater relative abundances of C27 and C28 steranes).
+Both alginite-rich layers and host rocks have been deposited under reducing marine environment (Pr/Ph<1; $n-C{27}/n-C{17}<1$ ; lower concentrations of $C{29}$ sterane and greater relative abundances of $C{27}$ and $C{28}$ steranes).
 Thermal maturation parameters indicate immature organic matter.
 The abundant of aliphatic compounds in the pyrolysis products of type I kerogen are in good agreement with the FTIR data and high H/C ratio, which demonstrate higher aliphatic compound.

 The isotope composition of carbon in the kerogen of the alginite-rich layers and the host rocks is characterized by a similar values of $\delta^{13}C{org}$ from -30.5 to -32.2 ‰, which in range of marine organic matter of the Bazhenov Formation.
-The high C/N ratio and enrichment of $^{15}N$ of the alginite-rich layers are associated with denitrification and/or NH3 volatilization.
+The high C/N ratio and enrichment of N of the alginite-rich layers are associated with denitrification and/or NH3 volatilization.
 The relative higher values of $\delta^{34}S{tot}$ of the alginite-rich layers likely corresponds to their more oxidizing depositional environments compared to the host rocks.
+The moderate correlation of isotopic trends for individual n-alkanes suggests that extractable organic matter of the alginite-rich layers and the host rocks is derived from the similar biological source.
+At the same time, the relatively lower $\delta^{13}C$ values of n-alkanes for the host rocks may indicate derivation from organisms growing in deeper, C-depleted waters.